 The managed services ecosystem is never static.
 It keeps morphing dynamically as companies adjust their resources and packages in response to ever-changing customer needs, IT trends, and other market factors.

-Accordingly, your help desk system should be scalable enough to accommodate the corresponding adjustments you make to your customer support framework.
+Accordingly, your help desk ticketing system should be scalable enough to accommodate the corresponding adjustments you make to your customer support framework.

 You could, for instance, think of adding users to expand your support team.
 Or, on the other hand, maybe you could do a major system reconfiguration by customizing the underlying source code.

 In that case, an open-source, cloud-based option would be best, since it can be extensively tweaked and upgraded or downgraded to respond to your needs in real-time.

 But, don’t get me wrong.
 On-premise, open-source software solutions are not bad either, especially if you’re going to want uninterrupted system control.